Mike Roman Ph.D. MPH MA

 Introduction to Cultural Anthropology:

-• This course explored various aspects of human societies, including marriage patterns, social organization, warfare, political behavior, economic systems, rituals, and more.
-By comparing these patterns with established social facts and norms, students gained insight into the fundamental essence of humanity.
+This course explored various aspects of human societies, including marriage patterns, social organization, warfare, political behavior, economic systems, rituals, and more.
+By comparing these patterns with established social facts and norms, students gained insight into humanity's fundamental essence.

 Cultures of the Pacific: